-If you have yet to enjoy the warm, soothing taste of a Hot Gin Toddy, allow me to introduce you to its wonder.
+If you have yet to enjoy the warm, soothing taste of a hot gin toddy, allow us to introduce you to its wonder.
 This is the warm drink that you will be craving all winter long, particularly on those really cold nights.

-We typically think of the Hot Toddy as a drink reserved for the dark liquors like brandy, rum, and whiskey, though gin is another fantastic option and a personal favorite.
-It is perfect for sitting by the fire or as an after dinner sipper and makes a stunning presentation in a snifter or large wine goblet (heat-resistant of course).
+We typically think of the hot toddy as a drink reserved for the dark liquors like brandy, rum, and whiskey, though gin is a fantastic option and a personal favorite.
+It is perfect for sitting by the fire or as an after-dinner sipper and makes a stunning presentation in a snifter or large wine goblet (heat-resistant, of course).

 While Tanqueray is the recommended gin for this toddy recipe, almost any gin will work well here.
-However, I have found that the traditional London dry gins work best because of their juniper-forward profile, which really is what makes the Gin Toddy great.
+However, traditional London dry gins are preferred because they have that distinct juniper-forward profile.
+That boldness really is what makes the gin toddy great.

-Simple syrup can be used in place of cane sugar and I would begin with just a dollop because you do not want this drink to become too sweet.
+Simple syrup can be used in place of cane sugar as well.
+Begin with just a dollop because you do not want the drink to become too sweet.
 Agave nectar and honey are also great sweeteners for any toddy.

-Lemon juice should be an easy ingredient, though I do recommend fresh juice.
+Lemon juice should be an easy ingredient, though we must recommend fresh-squeezed juice.
 This can be as easy as cutting a lemon wedge and squeezing it directly into the warm drink.
-The prepared lemon juices are okay in this drink, yet I would cut it down significantly and begin with just a few dashes, then adjust to taste.
+The prepared lemon juices are okay, and if you do use one, cut it down significantly.
+Start with just a few dashes, then adjust to taste.

-When it comes to the water it is best to use hot, not boiling, water.
-If the water is too hot it can 'bruise' the gin's botanicals and ruin an otherwise perfect drink.
-Your teapot should get it to the perfect temperature or you can heat water for about 30-45 seconds in the microwave.
+When it comes to the water it is best to treat it like brewing a cup of tea.
+Be sure that your water is hot, but not boiling.
+If the water is too hot it can "bruise" the gin's botanicals and ruin an otherwise perfect drink.
+Your teapot should get it to the perfect temperature or you can heat water for about 30 to 45 seconds in the microwave.

-Personally, I consider the cinnamon stick a requirement because it adds just a little more dimension to the drink and works as a stir stick to keep everything mixed up as you drink.
+Though garnishes are often optional, consider the cinnamon stick a requirement for this gin toddy.
+It adds just a little more dimension to the flavor and it doubles as a stir stick to keep everything mixed as you drink.